ohare93/ohare93.github.io/_posts/2019-01-30-anki-beginner-instructions.md

 ![Image](/assets/anki-examples/stats.png){:height="600em" width="200em" style="float: right;  padding-right:1em"}

 Stats can be found by clicking `Stats` in the main window of Anki.
-These stats report on how many reivews you have in the future, how many cards you have studied, how long you spent reviewing them, how often you answered each option, how much of the deck is know, and more!
+These stats report on how many reviews you have in the future, how many cards you have studied, how long you spent reviewing them, how often you answered each option, how much of the deck is know, and more!

 ### Card Types

-As shown in the stat above, cards have different states:
+As shown in the stats above, cards have different states:

 - `Unseen`: never seen
 - `Learning`: currently learning